 - 7. If the development approval lapses, no development shall be carried out without further approval having first been sought and obtained. - 8.
+Any adjustment to the design that replaces the transformer and pump room with shop fronts to match the remainder of the Old Perth Road frontage will also need to take account of the need to have regard to impacts on the layout of the car park and associated impact on the required number of car parking bays to be provided for the development. - 9.
 If the applicant is aggrieved by this decision there is a right of review under Part 14 of the Planning and Development Act 2005.
-An application for review must be lodged within 28 days of the determination. - 9.
-Separate approval must be obtained from the Town's Asset Services Department for the proposed crossover. - Separate approval must be obtained from the Town's Asset Services Department for any proposed connection to the Town's drainage infrastructure network. - 11.
-A separate application and approval is required for any signage proposed for the development. - 12.
+An application for review must be lodged within 28 days of the determination. - 10.
+Separate approval must be obtained from the Town's Asset Services Department for the proposed crossover. - 11.
+Separate approval must be obtained from the Town's Asset Services Department for any proposed connection to the Town's drainage infrastructure network. - 12.
+A separate application and approval is required for any signage proposed for the development. - 13.
 The applicant must liaise with Main Roads Western Australia with respect to arrangements to be implemented for the required relocation of the electronic 40kph school zone sign.

-13. Department of Water and Environmental Regulation related advice:
+14. Department of Water and Environmental Regulation related advice: